serdg0/tic-tac-toe_rspec/README.md

 # tic-tac-toe_rspec :desktop_computer:

-Using rspec we made some Behavior-Driven-Development to be able to test owr code and azure it's proper functionality
+Using rspec we made some Test-Driven-Development to be able to test own code and ensure it's proper functionality.

 ## Getting Started -- Steps for deployment